What is CPF and How You Can Withdraw Your CPF in Singapore?

 Some confusion often occurs among many Singaporeans and Singapore Permanent Residents about just how much money they can withdraw at the age of 55.
 Often, they are unfamiliar about what might happen to the various CPF accounts under their name once they hit the 55 milestone.

-Let’s clear that confusion up, shall we?
+Let’s clear up that confusion, shall we?

-Understanding Your CPF Account
+Understanding Your CPF Account in Singapore

 So, How Much Can I Withdraw from My CPF at 55?